-However, when you know certain tricks, a family photoshoot becomes fun and enjoyable.
+However, when you know certain tricks, taking family portraits becomes fun and enjoyable.

 They are a great opportunity to take photos that convey lots of love and joy.

 I have put together 12 Dos and Don’ts that will help you successfully start with family portrait photography.

 1. Tell Them What to Do to Make Posing Easier

 If your clients are enjoying themselves, you’ll have a higher chance of beautiful family photos.

 You might find a family that is experienced in photo shoots and who like posing in front of the camera.
 But it is not common.

 Posing is not a natural thing for most people.
 Some of the family members (if not all of them) might feel a bit uncomfortable.
 This discomfort will appear in the photo and make it look fake.

 Instead of directing and ordering them to pose, organise the session and plan things for them to do.